-Technological change is transforming the industry for the better, facilitating more cost-effective and sustainable practices and allowing for greater customisation and personalisation to meet market demand.
+Technological change is transforming industry for the better, facilitating more costeffective sustainable practices allowing greater customization personalization to meet market demand.
 However, alongside these opportunities comes new challenges.
-Cyber security is a growing concern; major companies are vulnerable to cyberattacks and the more data are gathered through technologies such as IoT, the more vulnerable manufacturers become as targets.
-Recent changes to the GDPR mean that data breaches must be made public; primarily these relate to customer data, but some client data will also apply and as more detail is gathered across the supply chain, the risk has increased.
+Cyber security is a growing concern; major companies are vulnerable to cyber-attacks and the more data are gathered through technologies such as IoT, the more vulnerable manufacturers become as targets.
+Recent changes to the Consumer Privacy Laws mean that data breaches must be public; primarily these relate customer data, but some client data will also apply and as more detail is gathered across the supply chain, the risk has increased.

-GDPR rules may only apply across the EU, but companies buying or selling to the EU are subject to those rules.
-Many other countries are following suit in recognition of the changing importance and value of data as an asset within a business.
-Any strategy that incorporates digital technology or leverages the opportunities of cloud-based and digital analytics needs to have a firm grasp of the requirements.
+GDPR rules may only apply across EU, but companies buying or selling to the EU are subject to those rules.
+Many other countries are following suit in recognition of changing importance and value data as an asset within business.
+Any strategy that incorporates digital technication dyave a ferner grosso thick he prepartimenties toof, cloud-based and digital analytics s stated in a research study published by PNC Bank, U.S. businesses have stationed headquarters in the UK to easily move capital, goods, services, personnel across the EU borders.
+With Brexit, companies will now need to set up operations other EU countries, therefore majorly disrupting their current business models.
+According to a survey conducted Chamber of American Commerce, Brexit could threaten 1.4 million jobs and \$593 in direct investment from U.S. companies.